Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Representation of the -calculus in

 \subsection{Interlude: an interesting disconnect}

 The duality theorem from Theorem~\ref{thrm.equivalence.pp} is more general than the completeness theorem needs it to be.
-The completeness result of Theorem~\ref{thrm.Pi.completeness} is based on $\points_\Pi\in\inspectapp$.
-Although $\points_\Pi$ is a spectral space (Theorem~\ref{thrm.points.spectral}) it has more structure too: for instance it is replete (Definition~\ref{defn.replete}) and has an existential quantifier, as we note later in Definition~\ref{defn.jj}.

-Could we obtain a more specific duality result for structures that have more of the structure apparent in $\points_\Pi$?
+The completeness result of Theorem~\ref{thrm.Pi.completeness} is based on $\points_\Pi\in\inspectapp$ from Definition~\ref{defn.pi.point}.
+Although $\points_\Pi$ is a spectral space (Theorem~\ref{thrm.points.spectral}) it has much more structure than that.
+For instance: \begin{itemize*} \item It is replete (Definition~\ref{defn.replete}). \item It has an existential quantifier, as we note later in Definition~\ref{defn.jj}. \item Perhaps most usefully, points in $\points_\Pi$ have small support (Lemma~\ref{lemm.fresh.point.check}(\ref{point.finsupp})).
+As we noted in Remarks~\ref{rmrk.classes.of.amgis} and~\ref{rmrk.p.not.finite.support}, the full generality of our duality theorem encompasses spaces whose points do not necessarily have small support. \end{itemize*} Could we obtain a more specific duality result for structures that have more of the structure apparent in $\points_\Pi$?

 We probably could.
 However, we do not do it in this paper. $\indiapp/\inspectapp$ have the minimal structure we need to interpret the $\lambda$-calculus and to carry out a filter-based duality proof.
 The less structure we impose, the more general our duality result,\footnote{Broadly speaking, within a given class of structures, the less structure we assume the more challenging the duality result is to prove.
 If duality theory were a competitive sport then it would be like golf: the lower your score the better your game.} and we have more representations.